Highest Recorded Wind Speed In The Us

 Atmospheric Stability

 Atmospheric stability refers to the tendency of the atmosphere to either resist or enhance vertical motion.
 In a stable atmosphere, air parcels that are displaced vertically tend to return to their original position, suppressing vertical motion.
-In an unstable atmosphere, air parcels that are displaced vertically tend to continue rising, leading to the development of thunderstorms and other forms of severe weather.
+Think about it: in an unstable atmosphere, air parcels that are displaced vertically tend to continue rising, leading to the development of thunderstorms and other forms of severe weather.
 Unstable atmospheric conditions can contribute to stronger winds by promoting the mixing of air between different levels of the atmosphere.

 Modern Trends and Data Analysis